Canberra: Federal representation

 The ACT was given its first federal parliamentary representation in 1949 when it gained a seat in the House of Representatives, the Division of Australian Capital Territory.
-However, the ACT member could only vote on matters directly affecting the territory.
+However, until 1966, the ACT member could only vote on matters directly affecting the territory and did not count for purposes of forming government.
 In 1974, the ACT was allocated two Senate seats and the House of Representatives seat was divided into two.
 A third was created in 1996, but was abolished in 1998 because of changes to the regional demographic distribution.
 At the 2019 election, the third seat has been reintroduced as the Division of Bean.

 The House of Representatives seats have mostly been held by Labor and usually by comfortable margins.
 The Labor Party has polled at least seven percentage points more than the Liberal Party at every federal election since 1990 and their average lead since then has been 15 percentage points.
 The ALP and the Liberal Party held one Senate seat each until the 2022 election when Independent candidate David Pocock unseated the Liberal candidate Zed Seselja.